 In 1986, Congress established the Defense Environmental Restoration Program (DERP) in Section 211 of the Superfund Amendments and Reauthorization Act (SARA).
 Section 211 of SARA was codified in Title 10 of the U.S. Code (USC), Section 2701.
 The program goals are: identify, investigate and clean up hazardous contaminants; correct the environmental damage, such as detection and disposal of unexploded ordnance; and demolish and remove unsafe buildings and structures.
 Under DERP are three program categories: the Installation Restoration Program (IRP), the Military Munitions Response Program (MMRP) and the Building Demolition/Debris Removal Program (BD/DR).
 The estimated MMRP work at Formerly Used Defense Sites (FUDS) will comprise a much larger cost than the remaining work under the other two program categories.
 Work has also grown through time to conduct MMRP work on active installations and base closure installations.

-Huntsville Center’s goal at MMRP sites is to reduce in a timely, cost-effective manner, the risk to human health, safety and the environment of hazards that have resulted from past DOD activities.
+Huntsville’s Design Center’s goal at Installations, FUDS and BRAC MMRP sites is to reduce in a timely, cost-effective manner, the risk to human health, safety and the environment of hazards that have resulted from past DOD activities.
 The center applies rigid safety standards and uses contractor personnel highly qualified in munitions and explosives of concern (MEC), munitions constituents (MC) removal.
-Center personnel who oversee safety have specialized military training and extensive specialized experience in MEC removal.
+Center personnel who oversee safety have specialized military training and extensive specialized experience.

-Preliminary Assessment (PA):
+- Preliminary Assessment (PA)

-- Site Inspection (SI):
+- Site Inspection (SI)

-Remedial Investigation/Feasibility Study (RI/FS):
+- Remedial Investigation/Feasibility Study (RI/FS)

-Remedial Design/Remedial Action:
+- Remedial Design/Remedial Action.

 The phases described above are followed during the remedial process.
 If an imminent hazard is discovered during any phase, a removal action may be initiated to address the immediate hazard.